StevenMassaro/recurring-task-docker-base/README.md

-- `command`: the command that should be executed on a schedule
+- `COMMAND`: the command that should be executed on a schedule
-- `delay`: the time delay to wait between job runs; default of `1d`
+- `DELAY`: the time delay to wait between job runs; default of `1d`